 Howard's end in Los Angeles came after the Cavs shocked just about everyone by taking Anthony Bennett No. 1 overall in the Draft.
 The Cavs' move came after the Celtics traded their coach and the remaining 2/3 of their '08 championship core in separate deals -- but only because the Commish told them they couldn't do them in one big deal.

-And so, with the offseason slowing down, and enough of the impact free agents and Draft picks now on their respective teams, there's enough intel on the ground to assess who had the most productive offseason, who did okay with what they had, and who came up a little short.
+And so, with the offseason slowing down, and enough of the impact free agents and Draft picks now on their respective teams, there's enough intel to assess who had the most productive offseason, who did OK with what they had, and who came up a little short.